 3. Improvisation Fundamentals – Students apply basic music elements to open forms of music as instrumentalists, vocalists and composers.

-AFA currently partners with the Grand Street Settlement Beacon Community Center offering K-3 students 30 to 40 minutes music education sessions, twice weekly, from November through June.
+AFA currently partners with the Grand Street Settlement Beacon and Seward Park Community Centers offering K-3 students 30 to 40 minutes music education sessions, twice weekly, from November through June.